abhiTronix/vidgear/README.md

 # New Release SneekPeak : VidGear 0.1.7

-:warning: Dropped support for Python 3.5 and below legacies.
+&nbsp; :warning:*Dropped support for Python 3.5 and below legacies.*

 * **WebGear API:**
   * _Added a robust Live Video Server API that can transfer live video frames to any web browser on the network in real-time._